Home CV Google Scholar

 Show Abstract

-This paper examines the impact of increasing teacher salaries on student outcomes by exploiting variation from the “50K The First Day” campaign that established a $50K salary floor for new teachers across New Jersey school districts.
-Using school-level data from 2003 to 2019, we employ a staggered difference-in-differences (DiD) approach and first show that the campaign raised salaries for all teachers in New Jersey by approximately $1.5K.
-Our results indicate that districts implementing the salary increase experienced improvements in 4th grade and high school Math and English Language Arts (ELA) proficiency scores.
-We also observe modest gains in graduation rate and college enrollment.
-Analyzing the mechanisms through which these positive effects could have been observed, we rule out teacher migration as a key driver suggesting that the observed improvements are more likely due to changes in teacher motivation and the quality of new teachers entering the profession.
-Lifting teacher salaries for all teachers—regardless of their performance level—seems to be improving student outcomes in New Jersey.
+This paper examines the impact of increasing teacher salaries on student outcomes by exploiting variation from the “50K The First Day” campaign that established a $50,000 salary floor for new teachers across New Jersey school districts.
+Using school- level data from 2003 to 2019, I employ a staggered difference-in-differences design with variation in both timing and magnitude and first show that the campaign shifted the entire salary schedule, raising pay for incumbents as well as new teachers (approximately $1,500 on average).
+I then estimate effects on standardized achievement, graduation, and near-term college enrollment.
+Achievement gains emerge gradually: by five years after adoption, high school Math and ELA increase by about 0.15–0.20 and 0.12–0.17 standard deviations, respectively; in Grade 4, average effects are 0.03–0.05 (Math) and 0.01–0.03 (ELA), while Grade 8 estimates are small and imprecise.
+Despite higher salaries across the experience distribution, per-pupil spending—both total and teacher- specific—does not increase.
+Instead, districts appear to finance the schedule change through modest staffing reductions.
+Analyzing the mechanisms through which these positive effects could have been observed, I rule out teacher migration as a key driver suggesting that the observed improvements are more likely due to changes in teacher motivation and the quality of new teachers entering the profession.

 Bridging the Gap to Access?
-Impact of Pre-Collegiate Summer Program on College Outcomes (Under Review.
+Impact of Pre-Collegiate Summer Program on College Outcomes (Revise and Resubmit.
 Draft available upon request.)

 Show Abstract

-The Remote Learning Shock That Wasn’t: STEM Major Choice Resilience During COVID-19 (Under Review.
-Draft available upon request.)
+The Remote Learning Shock That Wasn’t: STEM Major Choice Resilience During COVID-19 (Revise and Resubmit.)

 Show Abstract